“Firefighter Friendly Thermal Imaging” Workshop

 Lead Instructors: Sam Hittle Traditions Training

-Details: This 4 hour workshop will be offered 2 times on Thursday February 28th, 2019 ONLY.
-You can either choose the AM or PM session.
+Details: This 4 hour PM workshop it will be offered on Thursday February 28th, 2019 ONLY.
 Lunch will be provided.

 Required Equipment: This class is lecture-based, no turnouts or SCBA are required.

 Location: PARAMOUNT HOTEL Conference Room 808 SW Taylor St Portland OR 97205